 Come paddle Little Harbor, Great Bay, and our coastal rivers.
 Monday and Tuesday are best for paddlers with little or no kayaking experience; Wednesday, Thursday and Friday are for experienced paddlers.
 All equipment is provided.

-Help clean up a local beach and learn about wave physics while receiving a surf lesson.
-Wetsuits and surf gear are provided.
+Help clean up a local beach and learn about wave dynamics while receiving a surf lesson from Summer Sessions Surf Shop.
+Wetsuits and gear are provided.

 How to Register

 Please note: registration opens January 15 for members; February 1 for non-members.

 To register online, click the button below.
 Then, choose among the sessions offered.
 You may also download a printable brochure and registration form.

 Members of the Center are entitled to reduced camp prices and early summer camp registration.
 Your family membership must be valid through your chosen camp dates to receive the discount.
 Click here to learn more about all the great member benefits, join, or renew your membership.